-- 7.17.1.1 The use of titanium in the construction of the frame, the front forks, the handlebars, the swinging arm, the swinging arm spindles and the wheel spindles, is forbidden unless OEM.
+- 6.17.1.1 The use of titanium in the construction of the frame, the front forks, the handlebars, the swinging arm, the swinging arm spindles and the wheel spindles, is forbidden unless OEM.
 The use of light alloys for wheel spindles is also forbidden unless OEM.
-The use of titanium alloy nuts and bolts is allowed - 7.17.1.2 Radiator and oil cooler protection guards may be fitted providing there is no modification to the radiators, oil cooler or bodywork. - 7.17.1.3 Frame protection devices may be added providing they do not protrude more than 80mm from the bodywork and are no more than 80mm in diameter. - 7.17.1.4 All lateral covers/engine cases containing oil and which could be in contact with the ground during a crash, must be protected by a second cover made from composite materials, type carbon or Keylar, or be fitted with heavy duty crash resistant end cases made from solid metal.
+The use of titanium alloy nuts and bolts is allowed - 6.17.1.2 Radiator and oil cooler protection guards may be fitted providing there is no modification to the radiators, oil cooler or bodywork. - 6.17.1.3 Frame protection devices may be added providing they do not protrude more than 80mm from the bodywork and are no more than 80mm in diameter. - 6.17.1.4 All lateral covers/engine cases containing oil and which could be in contact with the ground during a crash, must be protected by a second cover made from composite materials, type carbon or Kevlar, or be fitted with heavy duty crash resistant end cases made from solid metal.
 Plates and/or bars from aluminum or steel are also permitted.
-All these devices must be designed to be resistant against sudden shocks and must be fixed properly and securely.
-Bonding alone is not a suitable method of mounting. - 7.17.1.5 GPS and or Infra-red lap timers may be fitted.
-GPS lap timers that are also capable of collecting data from the existing OEM sensors in their original position for the make and model of Machine may be fitted unless stipulated in the SRs. - 7.17.1.6 A lanyard operated ignition cut-out switch, operating on the primary circuit, may be fitted.
+All these devices must be designed to be resistant against sudden shocks and must be fixed properly and securely (eg: bolted, bonded, welded). - 6.17.1.5 GPS and or Infra-red lap timers may be fitted.
+GPS lap timers that are also capable of collecting data from the existing OEM sensors in their original position for the make and model of Machine may be fitted unless stipulated in the SRs. - 6.17.1.6 A lanyard operated ignition cut-out switch, operating on the primary circuit, may be fitted. - 6.17.1.7 Key start ignition barrels and associated cables may be removed. - 6.17.1.8 Plugs or caps which, if removed, permit the discharge of any lubricating, cooling or hydraulic fluids, must be wire-locked or otherwise secured in the tightened position in a manner approved by the Scrutineer. - 6.17.1.9 Unless prohibited by individual class rules, the use of aftermarket hardware is permitted for the following purposes. - a) Engine plugs (i.e; oil filler plugs, oil dip sticks, crankcase inspection plugs) - b) Bolts required to be predrilled for lock wiring - c) Wheel spacers - d) Axel adjuster blocks - e) Rear wheel huggers - f) Subframes can be replaced with commercially available aftermarket replacements which are manufactured of the same material and that allow for all components to be located within same area as OEM.
+Relocation of any component originally housed within the subframe is prohibited. - Replica tank covers or tank covers with a molded rear tank pad are permitted at the discretion of the Chief Technical Officer h) Radiator hoses are free.

-- 7.17.1.7 Key start ignition barrels and associated cables may be removed. - 7.17.1.8 Plugs or caps which, if removed, permit the discharge of any lubricating, cooling or hydraulic fluids, must be wire-locked or otherwise secured in the tightened position in a manner approved by the Scrutineer. - 7.17.1.9 Unless prohibited by individual class rules, the use of aftermarket hardware is permitted for the following purposes. - a) Engine plugs (i.e; oil filler plugs, oil dip sticks, crankcase inspection plugs) - b) Bolts required to be predrilled for lock wiring - c) Wheel spacers - d) Axel adjuster blocks - e) Rear wheel huggers - f) Subframes can be replaced with commercially available aftermarket replacements which are manufactured of the same material and that allow for all components to be located within same area as OEM.
-Relocation of any component originally housed within the subframe is prohibited. - g) Replica tank covers or tank covers with a molded rear tank pad are permitted at the discretion of the Chief Technical Officer. - 7.17.1.10 Where flexible oil lines other than those supplied as standard equipment by the original Machine manufacturer are used, they must incorporate high pressure hose secured by high pressure connections.
-Worm drive hose clamps may not be used. - 7.17.1.11 All engine, gearbox, fuel and radiator breather hoses and tubes, including the radiator overflow bottle vent must; - Exhaust into the airbox to the rear of the intakes.
-The lower airbox breather tube must be blocked, or - Exhaust into an oil catch tank with a minimum volume of 300ml which must be emptied prior to each Event.
+- 6.17.1.10 Where flexible oil lines other than those supplied as standard equipment by the original Machine manufacturer are used, they must incorporate high pressure hose secured by high pressure connections.
+Worm drive hose clamps may not be used. - 6.17.1.11 All engine, gearbox, fuel and radiator breather hoses and tubes, including the radiator overflow bottle vent must; - Exhaust into the airbox to the rear of the intakes.
+The lower airbox breather tube must be blocked, or - Exhaust into an oil catch tank with a minimum volume of 300ml which must be emptied prior to each Event - 6.17.1.12 4-stroke Motorcycles must be equipped with an oil catch tank or sealed airbox: - a) With a minimum volume of 300cc, - b) Which is to be emptied after each Event.